Acors24/cpp-hgt-viewer/README.md

 Altitude is given in kilometers above sea level.\
 The order of the arguments does not matter.

-The program will look for `.hgt` files in the given directory, matching any given limits (`-lat`/`-lon`, if given), and load their data, assuming each of the files contains 1201 * 1201 encoded integers.
+The program will look for `.hgt` files in the given directories, matching any given limits (`-lat`/`-lon`, if given), and load their data, assuming each of the files contains 1201 * 1201 encoded integers.

 Loading can take a while, depending on the amount of `.hgt` files being loaded.